-ii) One course from the following core departments: (6 credits)
+ii) One course from the following core departments:

-Faculty of Social Sciences

-Geography

-Psychology

-Social Work and Social Administration

-Sociology

-b) Advanced courses

-i) Courses offered by the Department of Politics and Public Administration
+Faculty of Social Sciences Geography Psychology Social Work and Social Administration Sociology b) Advanced courses i) Courses offered by the Department of Politics and Public Administration

 Candidates are required to complete not fewer than 72 credits of advanced courses.
-This includes the completion of the following compulsory courses: - Methods requirement: POLI2104.
-Research methods in politics and public (6 credits) administration (preferably in semester III or IV) - Gateway requirement: Two of the following courses : (12)POLI2105.
-Introduction to comparative politics credits) POLI2106.
-Introduction to international relations • • POLI2107.
-Introduction to political theory POLI2108.
-Introduction to public administration (students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream) - Capstone requirement: One of the following courses in semesters VII, (6 credits) VIII, IX or X: POLI4092.
-Capstone experience: research internship in politics and public administration • POLI4109.
+This includes the completion of the following compulsory courses:

+- Methods requirement: POLI2104.
+Research methods in politics and public (6 credits) administration (preferably in semester III or IV). - Gateway requirement: Two of the following courses:

+- POLI2105.
+Introduction to comparative politics (6 credits) - POLI2106.
+Introduction to international relations (6 credits) - POLI2107.
+Introduction to political theory (6 credits) - POLI2108.
+Introduction to public administration (6 credits) (students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream) - Capstone requirement: One of the following courses from semesters VII (6 credits) to VIII: - POLI4092.
+Capstone experience: research internship in politics and public administration - POLI4109.
 Capstone experience: directed project in politics and public administration ii) Faculty of Social Sciences experiential learning courses

-Regarding a.i) and b.i) above, candidates should complete a minimum of 78 credits of courses.
+Regarding A.i) and B.i) above, candidates should complete a minimum of 78 credits of courses.